Ardumower/Sunray/alfred/README.md

 ```

 ## How to compile 'Sunray Simulator'
 The simulator will simulate an Ardumower/Alfred on a Linux computer.
+It uses the same firmware with simulator drivers for all robot hardware (motors, bumper, GPS, etc.).
+It will also simulate all network-based interfaces (HTTP, MQTT etc.).

 Run this on your Linux terminal:
 ```